ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Splitting datasets
 ------------------
 By default, Ray Train splits all datasets across workers using :meth:`Dataset.streaming_split <ray.data.Dataset.streaming_split>`.
 Each worker sees a disjoint subset of the data, instead of iterating over the entire dataset.
-Unless randomly shuffled, the same splits are used for each iteration of the dataset.

 If want to customize which datasets are split, pass in a :class:`DataConfig <ray.train.DataConfig>` to the Trainer constructor.